Divyanshu5ingh/DataCrunching/README.md

     GENERATE OUTPUT

-Now to save that output data file I have used .to_csv() function with the seperator "sep = "\t"
+Now to save that output data file I have used .to_csv() function with the seperator "sep = '\t'"

 By using these three step I was able to solve the program